canonical/brand-store-documentation/configuration-values.rst

 Ubuntu Pro & Support Portal account
 -----------------------------------

-An Ubuntu Pro account and Support Portal access are also included with your Brand Store.
+An Ubuntu Pro account and Support Portal access are also included with your Dedicated Snap Store.
 Both are accessed using the SSO account associated with the following email address:

     {{CUSTOMER_PRO_EMAIL}}